The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: System Model

-Similarly, let $\bar{\mathbf{H}}_e\in\mathbb{C}^{n_e\times n_t}$ denote the physical channel to the eavesdropper.
-Following the standard MIMO wiretap channel model \cite{KhistiMIMOME2010}, we assume the TX has perfect CSI of the eavesdropper.
-The signal received by the eavesdropper is given by:
+Similarly, let $\bar{\mathbf{H}}_e\in\mathbb{C}^{n_e\times n_t}$ denote the channel matrix from the TX to the eavesdropper.
+Following the standard MIMO wiretap channel model \cite{KhistiMIMOME2010}, we assume the TX has perfect CSI of the eavesdropper's channel.
+The received signal at the eavesdropper is given by:

-where $\mathbf{Z}_e \in \mathbb{C}^{n_e \times T}$ is an AWGN matrix whose columns are i.i.d. as $\mathcal{CN}(\mathbf{0},\sigma_e^2\mathbf{I}_{n_e})$.
+where $\mathbf{Z}_e \in \mathbb{C}^{n_e \times T}$ is an AWGN matrix whose columns are i.i.d. as $\mathcal{CN}(\mathbf{0},\sigma_e^2\mathbf{I})$.
 The MI at the eavesdropper is given by: